The Editor Dilemma

 Setup Requirements

-- Install VS Code
+- Install VS Code - Download from code.visualstudio.com

-- Install LaTeX Workshop extension
+- Install LaTeX Workshop extension - From the VS Code marketplace

-- Configure build recipes (optional)
+- Configure build recipes - Optional but recommended for complex projects

 Strengths